exoscale/terms/terms-previous.markdown

 balancer, switch, storage platform, and connectivity to Supplier Network Services (i.e. Internet and MPLS -- Multiprotocol Label Switching) from the Exoscale Service platform); and "**Unavailability**" means accordingly.

+"**Terms and Conditions**" mean these Exoscale Services Terms and Conditions.

+"**Users**" means any person or entity deriving use of the Services through Client including but not limited to the Client (its employees, consultants, contractors, and agents), an Affiliate of Client or a Client of Client.

 "**Website**" means the Exoscale Service website available at https://portal.exoscale.com.